farisachugthai/viconf/python3/README.rst

    *Btw in case you were wondering, yes, pytest was the only one that worked.*

-Bug
-===

-Python 3 provider (optional)

-- WARNING: No Python executable found that can `import neovim`.
-Using the first available executable for diagnostics.

 Python API spilling into Vimscript
 ==================================